soverenio/docs/docs/index.md

 Soveren has a hybrid architecture:

-* Soveren gateway is a pre-packaged container installed in the your perimeter.
+* Soveren gateway is a pre-packaged container installed in your perimeter.
 It parses structured HTTP JSON traffic, gathers metadata about PII, and sends the metadata to the cloud.
 * Soveren сloud is a SaaS managed by Soveren.
 It provides dashboards to gain visibility into different PII-related statistical data and metrics.

 ![Soveren architecture simplified](img/architecture/architecture-concept.jpg "Soveren architecture simplified")